AlexIzotovMsc/Scoring/README.md

 # Scoring
-Solution of credit scoring task using artificialy generated data provided UralSib.
+Solution of credit scoring task using artificialy generated data provided by UralSib.